 High level System Configuration

-There are several tasks which need to be done in order to config the solution to support postpaid subscriber.
+There are several tasks which need to be done in order to configure the solution to support postpaid subscriber.
 This will be joint effort between VNP/Elcom/Comverse.
 The following are main activities

 System configuration for RT Postpaid subscriber such as network prefix, range map, and others